-Operators like plus (+) or minus (-) often convey to us a value on a scale that extends through zero from minus infinity to plus infinity.
-An example of this we all must encounter is with our bank account and although some will describe themselves as deeply in debt I doubt that they are anywhere near infinity on the bank scale.
+Operators like plus (+) or minus (-) can convey to us a position on a scale that extends from minus infinity through zero to plus infinity.
+An example of this is our bank account and although some will describe themselves as deeply in debt I doubt that they are anywhere near infinity on the bank scale.
 If you are in credit your position is on the positive side of that scale, whilst if in debit you have taken from the bank more than you had in it and your position is on the negative side of that scale.
 Of course the money that you have borrowed from the bank is a plus to them.
 It is their money.
 But note the + and – are about position and tell us nothing about value and likewise the value alone tells us nothing of position.

 Multiplication is a scaling operation.
 If you have a bank account that pays interest, and it is in credit, the bank will periodically scale your account upward, though I don’t know of any bank that doubles or trebles your money.
 If you are in debit to the bank they will scale your debit upward and no doubt by a larger multiplying operator.

 I have always thought it better to replace “multipled by” and “times” with “of“.
 Six of nine items is more descriptive and when applied to fractions as with 3/8 of 2/5 you immediately see that the answer must be a fraction of 2/5.
 It is 3 lots of 1/8 of 2/5.